Prepared for Campus IT Directors (CITD) by the Cloud Services Working Group

 The current standard for Reporting on Controls at a Service Organization is The SSAE16 Auditing Standard.
 The Statement on Standards for Attestation Engagements (SSAE) No. 16 was developed by the American Institute of Certified Public Accountants to replace the SAS 70 report.
 The SSAE16 type 2 report (SOC 2) provides the results for the evaluation of the cloud provider’s information systems relevant to security, availability, processing, confidentiality or privacy.
 OIT Security & Compliance often uses the cloud provider’s SSAE16 report to validate their security controls.

-- IDC: Climate Change: Cloud’s Impact on IT Organizations and Staffing
+- IDC: Climate Change: Cloud’s Impact on IT Organizations and Staffing (PDF)

 - ComputerWorld: CareerWatch – Staffing Needs in the Cloud